 Students may not download any administrators, teachers, or staff members' photo without explicit consent from that person.
+Students may not download any classmates picture without the permission of that student and his/her teacher.

 Battery Against School Personnel

 The principal shall immediately notify local law enforcement officials of written complaints from school personnel concerning instances of battery committed against school personnel.